 There is nothing like a hot hammam el souq bath in winter.
 Try the ones in bab touma area.

-how about now? is it safe to travel to Syria now? almost 6 years agoAnswered by stellaward via WorldNomads.com
+how about now? is it safe to travel to Syria now? over 6 years agoAnswered by stellaward via WorldNomads.com

 Er, no. It isn't safe.
 When a country is in Civil War there are no rules.
 Anything can happen.
 Also, Syria is on most government 'do NOT travel' advice lists, along with failed states like Somalia, which means you definitely aren't covered by any travel insurance should you need help.

 Simply: don't go.

 Better to find another less dangerous but exciting destination: I've just returned from Iran and that was fantastic.
-Highly recommended! almost 6 years ago
+Highly recommended! over 6 years ago

 How about now?
 Stupid question but is it still safe to get into Syria?
 From Iran or Jordan?